3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 ---
 title: "Installation"
 permalink: /docs/s-installation/
-excerpt: "How to install Simcoon within a condo environment."
+excerpt: "How to install Simcoon within a conda environment."
 last_modified_at: 2021-08-31T16:51:00-04:00
 ---